Binaryninja45/Predict-Customer-Buying-Behaviour/README.md

 - Future improvements

 # Feel free to check the complete code in the Jupyter notebook
+# Results
+The machine learning model, based on XGBoost with optimized hyperparameters, demonstrates improved predictive performance.
+The evaluation metrics, including accuracy, precision, recall, F1-score, and ROC-AUC, provide a comprehensive assessment of the model's effectiveness.
 # Conclusion
 This project explored and analyzed customer flight booking data and successfully built a machine learning model to predict customer buying behavior.
 The XGBoost classifier was trained and tuned to achieve improved performance.
 Further improvements and detailed analyses can be performed in the future.